Element-centric clustering comparison unifies overlaps and hierarchy: Applications

 \subsection{Element-centric comparisons of overlapping and hierarchical clustering in brain networks}

-Finally, to illustrate the utility of our \ourmeasure\ measure, we demonstrate its ability to capture meaningful differences in clustering structure by classifying schizophrenic individuals based on the overlapping and hierarchical community structure of resting-state fMRI brain networks.
-There are several known distinctive and interpretable properties of resting-state fMRI brain networks in schizophrenia, but their classification utility is limited, with accuracies between $75\%-80\%$ \cite{AlexanderBloch2012schizophreniadifferences, Cheng2015centralityschizophrenia, Fornito2012schizophreniaconnectomics}.
+Finally, to further illustrate the utility of our element-centric similarity measure, to demonstrate its ability to capture meaningful differences in overlapping and hierarchical clustering structure by classifying schizophrenic individuals based on the community structure of resting-state fMRI brain networks.
+There are several known distinctive and interpretable properties of resting-state fMRI brain networks in schizophrenia \cite{AlexanderBloch2012schizophreniadifferences, Cheng2015centralityschizophrenia, Fornito2012schizophreniaconnectomics, Du2012schizophreniaaccuracy, Arbabshirani2013schizophreniaclassificaiton}.
 Network communities, in particular, are hypothesized to capture functionally integrated modules in the brain that reflect key properties of schizophrenia \cite{AlexanderBloch2012schizophreniadifferences}.
-Here we demonstrate that employing our measure to compare communities derived from functional brain networks can improve the classification accuracy significantly.
-We extract communities with overlapping and hierarchical structure using OSLOM community detection \cite{Lancichinetti2011oslom} from the functional brain networks of $48$ subjects ($29$ healthy controls and $19$ individuals diagnosed with schizophrenia) analyzed in a previous study \cite{Cheng2015centralityschizophrenia} (see SI, section S5.1 for details).
-The similarity between each pair of the subjects' hierarchical and overlapping clusterings was found using our \ourmeasure\ measure, producing a $48\times 48$ similarity matrix (\figref{fig:funcconn}{a}).
-This similarity matrix was then used in conjunction with a weighted k-nearest neighbors classifier to perform a binary classification of subjects as either schizophrenic or healthy controls (SI, section S5.1).
-Evaluated by a nested $10$-fold cross-validation procedure, our approach achieves an average accuracy of $84\%$, outperforming other measures (ONMI) and state-of-the-art results (\figref{fig:funcconn}{b}).
+Our goal for this example is not to introduce a superior classification of schizophrenic subjects, rather, upon controlling the clustering method and data set, we demonstrate that our measure can extract more useful information than the other state-of-the-art clustering comparison methods for overlapping clusterings (ONMI, Omega index).
+We extract communities with overlapping and hierarchical structure using OSLOM community detection \cite{Lancichinetti2011oslom} from the functional brain networks of $48$ subjects ($29$ healthy controls and $19$ individuals diagnosed with schizophrenia) analyzed in a previous study \cite{Cheng2015centralityschizophrenia} (see SI, Section S3.3 for details).
+The similarity between each pair of the subjects' hierarchical and overlapping clusterings was found using our element-centric similarity measure, producing a $48\times 48$ similarity matrix (\figref{fig:funcconn}{a}).

+The subject-subject similarity matrix was then used in conjunction with a weighted k-nearest neighbors classifier to perform a binary classification of subjects as either schizophrenic or healthy controls.
+Evaluated by a nested $10$-fold cross-validation procedure, our approach achieves an average accuracy of $84\%$, outperforming other measures (ONMI, the Omega index, \figref{fig:funcconn}{b}).
 Note that, classification based on individual levels from the hierarchy does not perform as well as the method using the full hierarchy.
+Even when limited only to the overlapping clustering at the bottom of the OSLOM hierarchy, our element-centric clustering similarity outperforms both ONMI and the Omega Index.